06/04/2020Back To All Insights

 Becoming a specialist in a particular sector isn’t reserved for large firms only and is far easier than you might think.

-The professional services market in Ireland has changed in the last five years and, after this COVID-19 crisis, they certainly will again.
+The professional services sector and indeed life as a Chartered Accountants in Ireland has changed in the last five years and, after this COVID-19 crisis, they certainly will again.
 Professionals might be starting to think about pivoting to a particular service or sector, and becoming specialists who know the ins-and-outs of that sector and are better positioned than general practice (GP) accountants to advise their clients.

 In the past, this may have been an option for large firms only, but the Irish market is small and built on connections and relationships, so displaying your expertise in a particular sector is far easier than you might think.
 I work with a number of mid-sized practices that focus very successfully on specific expert areas.
 In turn, they compete successfully with GP accountants.